-Pari-passu payable primarily consists of the provision for ECL on the P3.291 billion guaranteed accounts of the Philippine Phosphate Fertilizer Corporation (PhilPhos), which defaulted in its loan obligations in CY 2013, amounting to P2.272 billion and P1.514 billion as at December 31, 2021 and 2020, respectively.
-Management has assessed that, in view of the unfavorable status of the cases relative to the account as at December 31, 2021 (Note 22.2), full provision on the entire guaranteed amount less share of the Corporation in the estimated recoverable value of the collateral under the related Mortgage Trust Indenture (MTI) is warranted.
+Pari-passu payable primarily consists of the provision for ECL on the P3.291 billion guaranteed accounts of the Philippine Phosphate Fertilizer Corporation (PhilPhos), which defaulted in its loan obligations in CY 2013, amounting to P2.272 billion as at December 31, 2022 and 2021.
+Management has assessed that, in view of the unfavorable status of the cases relative to the account as at December 31, 2021 (Note 23.2), full provision on the entire guaranteed amount less share of the Corporation in the estimated recoverable value of the collateral under the related Mortgage Trust Indenture (MTI) is warranted.
 Thus, an additional provision of P757.844 million was recognized in CY 2021.